Yomguithereal/psia-python-advanced/notes/notebooks_outline/2_data_science.md

 ## RNE

+Intro: what is a CSV file? how to read a CSV file line by line?

 1. Read the CSV file (mind the encoding, & French separator)
 2. Match our mayors (expect .98 match)
 3. Visualize and cleanup professions

 ## Candidatures

+1. Uncompress the file or read it likewise directly using python (example of doc perusing)
-1. Read the CSV file with a progress bar (tqdm)
+2. Read the CSV file with a progress bar (tqdm)
-2. Match our mayors
+3. Match our mayors
-3. Make a categorization using https://fr.wikipedia.org/wiki/R%C3%A9pertoire_national_des_%C3%A9lus
+4. Make a categorization using https://fr.wikipedia.org/wiki/R%C3%A9pertoire_national_des_%C3%A9lus
-4. Visualize and group political labels (start with LDVD, LDVG, LDVC)
+5. Visualize and group political labels (start with LDVD, LDVG, LDVC)
-5. Same kind of small multiple per candidate, mind Mélenchon
+6. Same kind of small multiple per candidate, mind Mélenchon